entando/entando-components/apps/entando-app-tokenapi/README.md

 **Installation**

-In order to install the _Token API_ App, you should to insert the following dependency in the pom.xml file of your project:
+In order to install the _Token API_ App, you should insert the following dependency in the pom.xml file of your project:

 ```
 <dependency>